 - Example: “replace light bulbs in dining room” or “do my taxes” or “finish painting kitchen island”

 By focusing on only 3 goals and 3 to-do’s, you are ensuring you have the best chance of actually achieving them.

 I included a “Schedule” section where you can write down your appointments, events, and time blocks for the day.
 I purposefully left out time ticks for flexibility.
 You can list out the time, duration, location, and whatever helps you plan out your day.

 If there’s something you need to remember, like grabbing your gym clothes from the laundry before going to work or buying chalk paint for the furniture makeover while you’re at Michael’s, list it in the “To Remember” section!

 4. You are what you eat

 In college, I used to drink so much coffee that my friends used to joke that coffee was running through my veins.
 But once I got married, I decided to take better care of my body as well as my family’s.
 So, I had been making a habit of planning my meals in the morning.

-That’s why it made sense to include a “meal plan” section in the Purposeful Daily Planner.
+That’s why it made sense to include a “meal plan” section in the Purposeful Daily Worksheet.
 When you have all your meals on paper, it’s easier for you to see if your meals are nutritionally balanced.
 It also helps me think through what’s in the fridge and if you are missing a key ingredient, you can note it in the “To Remember” section.

 5. Stay blessed